Bachelor of Corporate Finance

 Be an asset wherever you go

-Supporting the growth of a corporation takes intelligence and skill.
+Supporting a corporation's growth takes intelligence and skill.
 Corporate financiers balance funds and predict the best moves to make.
 They problem-solve, make decisions and take responsibility.

 What will you do?